 Ageing@EITHealth is a pan-European doctoral programme that brings together EIT Health academic and non-academic partners to train a new generation of PhD specialists in gerontology, neuroscience and epidemiology with solid innovation and entrepreneurship competencies.

-We are deeply grateful to all contibutors for the high level of excellence achieved in this course thanks to their presence.
-We sincerely thank the numerous participants for the lively discussion and positive feedback!
+We are deeply grateful to all contributors for the high level of excellence brought in the course.
+We sincerely thank the numerous participants for the lively discussion and positive feedback to the previous editions and look forward to the 2022 I&E advanced course!

 M. Cristina Polidori